-We gazed for a long time upon the graves of Josiah Merritt and his wife, Dona Juana Castro de Merritt.
-Merritt was born in New York State Aug.
+We gazed for a time upon the graves of Josiah Merritt and his wife, Dona Juana Castro de Merritt.
+Josiah Merritt was born in New York State Aug.
 21, 1796.
-He was a lawyer who had practiced in New York City before arriving in Monterey via Texas in January 1850.
+He was a lawyer who had practiced in New York City before arriving in Monterey, via Texas, in January 1850.

 He took an active part in organizing Monterey County of which he was elected judge, serving until 1854.
-Shortly after arriving in Monterey he married Juana Castro, eldest daughter of Simeon Castro, judge of the first instance under Mexican rule and one of the most influential citizens of the community.
-The Merritt Adobe on Pacific street was built by Judge Merritt.
+Shortly after his arrival in Monterey he married Juana Castro, eldest daughter of Simeon Castro, judge of the first instance under Mexican rule and one of the most influential citizens of the community.
+The Merritt Adobe on Pacific street was built by Josiah Merritt.

-Standing alone in the cemetery is a marble shaft bearing the name Rosalia Vallejo Leese, Born Jan.
-27, 1811; Died July 30 1889.
-Dona Rosalia Vallejo Leese was the sister of Gen. M. G. Vallejo, and the mother of Rosalie Leese, the first child to be born in Yerba Buena, now known as San Francisco.
-A number of years ago, the Daughters of the American Revolution placed a bronze plaque upon the Leese home site on Grant avenue, between Jackson and Washington streets, in San Francisco, a location which is now the middle of Chinatown!
-The Leese family once owned the Larkin House in Monterey.
-Thomas Oliver Larkin entered into an agreement with Jacob P. Leese to trade properties shortly after the Gold Rush, Leese taking over the Larkin House and Larkin getting the San Francisco holdings of Leese.
+Standing alone in the cemetery is a marble shaft bearing the name Rosalia Vallejo Leese, Born, Jan.
+27, 1811; Died July 30, 1889.
+Dona Rosalia was the sister of General M. G. Vallejo, and the mother of Rosalie Leese, the first child to be born in Yerba Buena.